satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

 ## Step 3

+Create a GitHub personal access token.
+You can create one at [github.com/settings/personal-access-tokens/new](https://github.com/settings/personal-access-tokens/new):

+- Provide name, description, and expiration date as per your preference
+- Under **"Repository access"**, select **"Only select repositories"** and choose the repositories you want to set up the release workflow for
+- Under **"Permissions**", expand **"Repository permissions"** and set **"Contents"** to **"Access: Read & write"**
+- Click **"Generate token"** and copy the generated token

-Create a GitHub personal access token with the `repo` scope.
-You can create one [under **Developer settings** in your profile settings](https://github.com/settings/tokens/new?scopes=repo&description=release-it).
+Alternatively, you can create a classic token with the `repo` scope [under **Developer settings** in your profile settings](https://github.com/settings/tokens/new?scopes=repo&description=release-it).
+However, it is highly recommended to use granular access tokens with the least required permissions.

 Then the token needs to be added as a secret in the GitHub repository: